 Note: It should first be mentioned here that there is the online Editorial Guide that provides information about SNOMED CT, Authoring, Style Guide, etc.:

-There is an that provides information about SNOMED CT®, Authoring, Style Guide, etc. It is important that translators become familiar with the IHTSDO Style Guides for each domain.
+There is an online Editorial Guide that provides information about SNOMED CT®, Authoring, Style Guide, etc. It is important that translators become familiar with the IHTSDO Style Guides for each domain.
 For example, when translating the Body structure hierarchy, the translator will be presented with a large number of concepts represented by anatomical terms in combination with the words "structure", "part of", "total" and "all" (e.g. Appendix structure (body structure)), which should be interpreted with caution.
-Translators and other members of the translation team can find a detailed explanation in the IHTSDO SNOMED CT® Editorial Guide, version 3.2 (2012.07.31), Appendix B (Concept Models: Anatomical Concept Model).
+Translators and other members of the translation team can find a detailed explanation in the IHTSDO SNOMED CT® Editorial Guide, Appendix B (Concept Models: Anatomical Concept Model).

 3.3 SNOMED CT® definitions, attributes and relationships